Why text analytics for word clouds?

-It is common when people create word clouds that they want more control.
-Limit the word cloud to frequently occurring words.
-Join together words in phrases.
-Automatically group together words that have the same meaning.
-The trick to doing this is to first tidy up the raw text using automated text analytics.
+A common occurrence when people are creating word clouds is that they want more control.
+This might mean limiting the word cloud to frequently occurring words, joining together words in phrases, or automatically grouping together words with the same meaning.
+The trick to doing this is to first tidy up the raw text using AI text analytics.
 Then, create the word cloud using the tidied text.

 Create your own Word Cloud